AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

 * Exporting data with [Data Feeds](/help/export/analytics-data-feed/create-feed.md) and [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)

 You need to configure Adobe Analytics with the necessary information to access your cloud account.
-This process consists of adding and configuring the account (such as Amazon S3 Role ARN, Google Cloud Platform, and so forth) as described in this article, and then adding and configuring the location within that account (such as a folder within the account) as described in [Configure cloud import locations](/help/components/locations/configure-import-locations.md).
+This process consists of adding and configuring the account (such as Amazon S3 Role ARN, Google Cloud Platform, and so forth) as described in this article, and then adding and configuring the location within that account (such as a folder within the account) as described in [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md).

-To configure a cloud import and export account:
+To configure a cloud import or export account:

 1. In Adobe Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Locations**].
 1. On the [!UICONTROL Locations] page, select the [!UICONTROL **Location credentials**] tab.